Daith Piercing For Anxiety: Does It Work?

 Research on daith ear piercings

-Most of the information on the use of daith piercings for anxiety is anecdotal, since there have not yet been any US clinical trials that have produced scientific evidence to support its potential symptom-relieving effects.
+Most of the information on the use of daith piercings for anxiety and other mental health conditions is anecdotal.
+(In the above-mentioned case of chronic migraine, the researchers allude to the acceptance of daith piercings on social media platforms.)
+There have not yet been any US clinical trials that have produced scientific evidence to support its potential symptom-relieving effects.

 Supporters of this piercing point to scientific studies on acupuncture of the ear.
 For instance, one study tested how ear acupuncture affected the stress levels of healthcare workers.
 Its findings suggest that auricular acupuncture may be effective in reducing stress and anxiety among this population.
 Theoretically, daith piercings may produce the same effects that acupuncture does.
 Nevertheless, more studies will need to be carried out on the application of daith piercings specifically in order for many mental health or medical professionals to endorse it.